GaryHilaresArchive/GSS-Language/docs/C++ Style Guide.md

 ### Enums
 Do not use plain enums, use enum classes instead.

-If in any situation is strictly needed to use enums, then they must use Pascal Case.
+If in any situation is strictly needed to use enums, then they must use Pascal Case for the name of the enum and they must use a common prefix in uppercase, followed by an underscore and a name in Pascal Case for the enumerator name.
-### Enum Classes
+### Enum Classes and Enum Structs
+Enum Classes and Enum Structs are exactly the same, so for consistency, always use Enum Classes.

-Enum Classes must use Pascal Case.
+Enum Classes must use Pascal Case for both the enum name and the enumerator name.
 ### Typenames
 Typenames must use Pascal Case.
 ### Functions